oggy/looksee/README.markdown

 # Looksee  [![Build Status](https://travis-ci.org/oggy/looksee.png)](https://travis-ci.org/oggy/looksee)

 A tool for illustrating the ancestry and method lookup path of objects.
-Great for exploring unfamiliar codebases!
+Handy for exploring unfamiliar codebases.

 ## How